Skip to content

 What is function

-• Change the db to which data belongs, for example, writing data from source db 0 to destination db 1.
+• Change the database (db) to which data belongs (for example, write source db 0 into destination db 1).

 toml